-- Use a dry, clean, room temperature (approx. 70 degree F), dent free cup only, to compare the flow of coatings.
+- Use a dry, clean, room temperature (approx. 70 degrees F), dent-free cup only, to compare the flow of coatings.

-- Stir the coating sample, in order to completely equalize its temperature, then measure the coatings temperature.
+- Stir the coating sample, in order to completely equalize its temperature, then measure the temperature of the coating.

 - Adjust the coating sample temperature, up or down to 70 degrees F +/- 1 degree, placing the sample container in a hot or cold water bath as necessary.

 - To measure, submerge the viscosity cup with the upper rim below the surface of the liquid.

 - Simultaneously with a vertical withdrawal of the cup, (when the cup’s top rim breaks the liquid surface), start a stopwatch.

 - The draining cup is held by a finger or a lab.
 Stand about 6″ above the sample container.